nrishabh/adapted-hi-asr-model/README.md

 Adaptation of Hindi Speech Recognition Model (using Kaldi)

 ## Libraries
-The following libraries' source codes were downloaded and compiled.
+The following libraries' source codes were downloaded in the `libraries` folder and compiled.

 **[Kaldi Toolkit](https://kaldi-asr.org/doc/install.html)**

 ## Hindi Datasets
-The following datasets have been found, which can be downloaded and stored in this folder.
+The following datasets have been found, which can be downloaded and stored in the `dataset` folder.

 **[Common Voice](https://commonvoice.mozilla.org/en/datasets)**